braincrafted/arrayquery/README.md

 *__Note:__ The same notes as for `findOne()` and `findScalar()` apply here.*

-Default operators and filters
+Builtin operators and filters
 -----------------------------

-Some operators and filters are included by default and can be used out of the box (if the `QueryBuilder` is used to create the `ArrayQuery` object).
+Some operators and filters are builtin and can be used out of the box (if the `QueryBuilder` is used to create the `ArrayQuery` object).

 ### Operators